chhiara/git-annex-tutorial/README.md

 ls -a ~/data-annex
 .  ..  .git
 ```
+### add files

-To add the files to the git-annex repository simply copy file in the directory that contains the git annex repository.
+To add the files to the git-annex repository simply copy files in the directory that contains the git annex repository.
 ```shell
 $ cd ~/data-annex
 $ cp ../datasets/brainptm_data_for_optmization/brain_mask_reg_FMRIB58_FA_1mm.nii.gz .
 ```

 Similarly to git, to track a file in the repository it is necessary to add the file,  and commit the change.
-Let's note that the command to add the file is "git annex add <file>", that differs from the git command "git add <file>".
-The commit command is instead the same as the one in git.
+Let's note that the command to add files is <code>git annex add <file> </code>, that differs from the git command <code>git add <file> </code>.
+The <code>git commit<file></code> command is instead the same as the one in git.

 ```shell
 $ git annex add brain_mask_reg_FMRIB58_FA_1mm.nii.gz